 The Importance Of Starting Your Retirement Fund NOW

 As mentioned starting your investments while you are young is imperative.
 If you are in your teens remember the earlier the better.
 Twenties?
 You will make much more money starting now.
 Thirties or older?
 If you do not have a retirement fund you should have a tab open to Vanguard or literally any other legit investment site while reading this.
 In fact, close this site and look into making a retirement fund right now, my blog isn’t going anywhere anytime soon.

 Einstein once said that compound interest is “the eighth wonder of the world.
 He who understands it, earns it; he who doesn’t, pays for it.”

 While your contributions may seem small and the growth too, they produce a snowball effect.
 Everything you add will receive compound interest.
 It can come to a point where the passive income will be more than sufficient to provide for yourself.

 As I mentioned before I have not dedicated my life to understanding finances.
-My specialty is in biochemistry, which took almost a dozen of years and counting to develop since high school.
+My specialty is in biochemistry which took almost a dozen of years and counting to develop since high school.
 Also at the time I wrote this I was 26.
-I do not believe I have spent quite as much time learning and specializing in finances as much as the people who dedicated as much time, if not more, in understanding money as I have in the molecules that create life.
+I do not believe I have spent quite as much time learning and specializing in finances as the people who dedicate there time, in understanding money as I have in the molecules that create life.